damnedpie/godot-appodeal/README.md

             android:value="YOUR_ADMOB_APP_ID"/>
 ```

-WARNING!
-If you include AdMob adapter into your build (see "Customizing ad adapters" below) but you don't provide a valid AdMob App ID into your AndroidManifest, your project will crash due to AdMob's unavailability to initialize.
-Your logcat would have messages like this:
+If you don't provide AdMob App ID, the SDK will crash with the following in your logcat:
 ```
 ******************************************************************************
 * The Google Mobile Ads SDK was initialized incorrectly.
 AdMob publishers    *